fieldtrip/website/reference/configuration.md

 cell-array with the functional data to be normalised (default = 'all')

 **cfg.parameter** - [ft_timelockbaseline](/reference/ft_timelockbaseline)
-field for which to apply baseline normalization, or cell array of strings to specify multiple fields to normalize (default = 'avg')
+field for which to apply baseline normalization, or cell-array of strings to specify multiple fields to normalize (default = 'avg')

 **cfg.parameter** - [ft_freqbaseline](/reference/ft_freqbaseline)
-field for which to apply baseline normalization, or cell array of strings to specify multiple fields to normalize (default = 'powspctrm')
+field for which to apply baseline normalization, or cell-array of strings to specify multiple fields to normalize (default = 'powspctrm')

 **cfg.parameter** - [ft_topoplotER](/reference/ft_topoplotER), [ft_topoplotTFR](/reference/ft_topoplotTFR)
 field that contains the data to be plotted as color, for example 'avg', 'powspctrm' or 'cohspctrm' (default is automatic)